Want to follow along with this writing? Sign up Today, it's free and easy

 Mothers are always honest, aren't they?

-about 1 month ago Holly Hall said:
+3 months ago Holly Hall said:

 Beautifully written poem and great imagery!
 I thoroughly enjoyed reading this!
 I especially loved the ending about how the rhododendrons still slept even after the ice had melted away.
 The last lines were just really powerful to me.
 Great job!

-about 1 year ago Kayy said:
+over 1 year ago Kayy said:

 This was beautifully written and I thought it flowed perfectly.
 I really enjoyed reading this.
 Great job!